jmfrancklab/pyspecdata/docs/_sources/fitdata.rst.txt

     allow more than one dimension

-To fit a new type of function, one simply creates a new type of class that *inherits* from the fitdata class.
+To fit a new type of function, one simply creates a new type of class that *inherits* from the lmfitdata class.
 We override all the methods that have to do with the definition of the functional format.
 These are defined in the first section, where we build up an example for fitting a general :math:`T_1` recovery curve.
 This example should be used as a